Chapter 1 of 8 What is a UTxO?

 Three quick questions

 Optional.
 Score 3/3 to earn mastery badges.
 Your first attempt counts for the Polymath badge.
+Questions and answer order are randomised on every attempt.